adityasinghcdacnoida/FaceRecognition/face/README.md

 ## classifier.pkl is the file that you have got after training

 # step4
-run the identify_face_video.py ans set the path accordind to your directrion or if you clone my repo let the path as it is
+run the identify_face_video.py and set the all the paths , like classifier file path according to your directory or if you clone my repo let the path as it is

 complete